-Richard Diamond is a suave private eye who, at first, walks the mean streets of New York, then later packs up and moves to Los Angeles, where he tools around in a...
+Richard Diamond is a suave private investigator, who, at first, walks the mean streets of New York City, then later packs up and moves to Los Angeles, California, where he tools around in a...

-Richard Diamond is a suave private eye who, at first, walks the mean streets of New York, then later packs up and moves to Los Angeles, where he tools around in a convertible with a car phone.
+Richard Diamond is a suave private investigator, who, at first, walks the mean streets of New York City, then later packs up and moves to Los Angeles, California, where he tools around in a convertible with a car phone.
 His sexy receptionist Sam, whose face we never see, minds the office, while Diamond solves his cases.Written by

 Marty McKee <email@example.com>

 This series was a very popular radio show that starred Dick Powell as the sexy sleuth.
 It ran for a few years in the early 1950s.
-When Powell was approached to do a TV series he felt he was too old but recommended a young actor named David Janssen.
+When Powell was approached to do a television series, he felt he was too old, but recommended David Janssen.
 See more »

 32 of 32 people found this review helpful.